 What would you pay for a tulip? $3? $5?
 Maybe $20, but it would have to be very special.
-Would you believe 400 years ago, some tulips were worth more than a nice house?
+Would you believe 400 years ago, some tulips were worth the equivalent of a lavish house?
 When ‘Tulip Mania’ took over the Netherlands in the mid 1630s, this really happened.

 Suppose that 1,000 people want tulips but only 10 are available, what happens to the price of tulips?
 Well it goes up, probably a lot!
 This is called ‘the law of supply and demand’ and it applies to anything which is bought and sold.
 If you had a tulip in the Netherlands in 1635, you could make a lot of money – more even than a nice house in her capital city, Amsterdam.
 Sure, it’s not gold or something of practical use, but the demand for tulips at that time was much higher than supply so the price just kept skyrocketing.
 How could this happen for a simple flower?
 Well, if everyone expects the price of something to keep going up then you can make money just by holding on to it.
 In fact, you can even make money by agreeing to sell something in the future, even before it exists (this is called a ‘futures market’.)

 Here’s how it worked back in 1600s Netherlands: Imagine you begin to grow a tulip bulb in 1636, the height of Tulip Mania.
 When it blooms in 12 months, it’s going to be worth a lot of money.
-Just then, your friend Jenny visits and says, “Hey, I’ll pay you $100 right now for that flower and when it blooms next year it’s mine.”
+Just then, your friend Jenny visits and says, “Hey, I’ll pay you $100 now for that flower and when it blooms next year it’s mine.”
 You sign a Contract and the deal is done.
-You get cash now for a flower that doesn’t exist yet and you don’t have to worry about selling it later.
-Of course, if the tulip doesn’t bloom at all you have to give back the $100.
+You get cash now for a flower that doesn’t exist yet and you don’t have to worry about selling it later (of course, if the tulip doesn’t bloom at all you have to give back the $100.)

 Zoe now has two choices.
 She can either keep the Contract and collect your tulip when grown or she can sell the Contract and try to make even more money, just like Jenny did.
 Zoe decides to sell to another buyer, and that buyer will sell to another buyer.
 Every time the Contract is sold, the price for the ‘future’ flower increases.
-The word for all this buying and selling is ‘speculation.’
+The technical term for this is ‘speculation.’
 Every buyer is speculating about what the future price will be when the tulip blooms.